fourstix/Elfos-utils/README.md

 ## scpy
 **Usage:** scpy [-y] *source* *dest*
 Safely copy the file from *source* to the destination file *dest*.
 The scpy command does not over-write directories and will prompt before over-writing an existing destination file.
 The -y option will over-write an existing file without the prompt. *Copy or rename 'scpy' to 'copy' to replace default Elf/OS command in the /bin directory.*
+**Obsolete:** The Elf/OS *copy* command now supports this function.

 ## xrb
 **Usage:** xrb *filename*
 XModem Receive command that uses the hardware UART from am expansion card instead of the bit banged serial routines to receive the file named *filename*.
 This command is an updated version of the [XModem receive command](https://github.com/rileym65/Elf-Elfos-xr) that uses the Elf/OS Kernel API, to be compatible with Elf/OS UART drivers such as the [Elf/OS Studio 1854 UART](https://github.com/dmadole/Elfos-studio) driver.
 Xrb can be used to receive binary files from another computer to the Pico/Elf via the STG NVR/RTC/UART expansion card's UART serial interface, or from another computer to the 1802-Mini via the [1854 Serial](https://github.com/dmadole/1802-Mini-1854-Serial) card's UART serial or FTDI interface.
+**Obsolete:** The Elf/OS *xr* command now supports the hardware UART.

 ## xsb
 **Usage:** xsb *filename*
 XModem Send command that uses the hardware UART from am expansion card instead of the bit banged serial routines to send the file named *filename*.
 This command is the compliment to the **xrb** [XModem receive command](https://github.com/rileym65/Elf-Elfos-xr), and can be used to send binary files from the Pico/Elf to another computer via the STG NVR/RTC/UART expansion card's UART serial interface, or from the 1802-Mini to another computer via the [1854 Serial](https://github.com/dmadole/1802-Mini-1854-Serial) card's UART serial or FTDI interface.
 Xsb uses Elf/OS Kernel API and is compatible with Elf/OS UART drivers such as the [Elf/OS Studio](https://github.com/dmadole/Elfos-studio) driver.

 ## xtrim
 **Usage:** xtrim *filename*, where *filename* is an executable file.
 Trim the executable file *filename* to the runtime size in its header, and save with the .tr extension.  *Useful to remove padding bytes added by an XMODEM transfer*

 ## xtrunc
 **Usage:** xtrunc *filename*